ladenberger/bmotion-prob-frontend/README.md

 grunt dist
 ```

-The build script will produce the minified js files.
-The js files are located in the dist folder.
+The build script will produce the minified js and css files.
+The files are located in the dist folder.